How We Build One of the Largest B2B E-commerce Platforms in the World

 В2В e-commerce platform design

 Typically, in such B2B systems, design takes a backseat and doesn’t demand much attention.
 The primary focus is on ensuring user convenience.
-Given that user frequently interact with and have a good understanding of the system, they value functionality over aesthetics.
+Given that users frequently interact with and have a good understanding of the system, they value functionality over aesthetics.

 Programming in B2B e-commerce platform project